sumanthewhiz/modelexperiments/README.md

 2. Play around with the sample code supplied with various models on Huggingface, and keep using similar constructs to write your own custom code.

+	- Try at least one each of text and vision (image) models, if possible one audio.
+	- For both image and text, try out playing with their raw vector embeddings & content generation from prompts.
+	- A few models I tried were a [cpu version of stable diffusion](https://huggingface.co/CompVis/stable-diffusion-v1-4) and Microsoft's [Florence 2](https://huggingface.co/microsoft/Florence-2-base) for images, and [miniLM](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) & [Phi 3.5](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-onnx) for text.

 3. Once played around for a bit, you'll have several questions on the theory.
 A good resource to get answers for these questions is the [Huggingface NLP course](https://huggingface.co/learn/nlp-course/chapter0/1?fw=pt).

-4. Post that, write some more code leveraging the theoretical knowledge gained in the previous step!
+4. Write some more code leveraging the theoretical knowledge gained in the previous step!

 <h3>Some key learnings & gotchas:</h3>